kent-map/kent/19c/19c-atkins-biography.md

 #

-**Anna Atkins**
-<br><br>
-Anna Atkins, botanist and photographer, was born on the 16 March 1799, in Tonbridge.
-After her mother’s death when she was young, Anna became close to her father, John George Children, who was a respected scientist.
+Anna Atkins, botanist and photographer, was born on the 16 March 1799, in Tonbridge, the daughter of John George Children (1777-1852), a chemist, mineralogist and zoologist and Hester Anna Holwell (1777-1800).
+Anna's mother died when she was very young and therefore Anna was raised by her father.
 <br><br>
 Anna first worked with her father in her early 20s, illustrating her father’s translation of _Genera of Shells_, by Jean Baptiste de Lamarck.
 Although scientific work was mostly inaccessible to women of the time, due to her father’s link to the Royal Society and his work at the British Museum she was able to have access to work within botany, as well as due to botany being more open to women than other sciences.
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/4/48/Anna_Atkins_1861.jpg" attribution="Unknown authorUnknown author, Public domain, via Wikimedia Commons">